Here at FluidDrive the team are strong believer’s that there is no such thing as a silly question, so please give us a call if need be.

 With all of our remanufactured exchange transmissions we do supply fitting and return details, a summary of which are:

-Holden contact Ceva 132 422, use the Holden account, GM9900, quote the transmission serial number (found on the black & white sticker on the outside of the cocoon 2700000?????
-Also record it on the supplied return con note.
+Holden contact Ceva 132 422, use the Holden account, GM9900, quote the transmission serial number & part number (found on the black & white sticker on the outside of the cocoon, the serail number looks like this 2700000?????), Ceva will then make the booking and email you a con note to affix to the consignment.

 How are the dealerships invoiced for the FluidDrive remanufactured transmissions?